Clinical Pastoral Education

 Resident CPE: An employee on a one-year stipend who takes three additional CPE units.

-CPE is a dynamic and experiential educational process.
-Students provide pastoral care to patients, families and staff, and then reflect on these interactions with peers and their supervisor.
+During CPE’s dynamic and experiential educational process, students provide pastoral care to patients, families and staff, and then reflect on these interactions with peers and their supervisor.
 Each participant will develop learning objectives relevant to his or her needs.
 These objectives are addressed through direct pastoral care, seminars, case conferences, interpersonal relations groups, individual supervision, weekly written reflection and assigned readings.

 CPE at Norton Healthcare continues the tradition of caring and preparation for ministry that is at the heart of the Association for Clinical Pastoral Education’s mission.
 CPE at Norton Healthcare gives students the opportunity to:

 - Develop skills in grief counseling

 - Minister to the needs of hospitalized persons and their families

 Norton Healthcare is a not-for-profit, five-hospital system in Louisville, Kentucky.
 The downtown hospitals include Norton Hospital for adults and Norton Children’s Hospital, Kentucky’s only full-service, free-standing pediatric hospital and trauma center.
 Norton Hospital is known for its cardiology and orthopedic care.
 Both hospitals are affiliated with the University of Louisville School of Medicine.